-Louisiana Cancer Registrars Association (LCRA) was founded in October of 1977 for the purpose of providing educational opportunities, workshops, seminars, and symposiums for registrars and their associates in order to improve the quality and uniformity of registries in Louisiana.
-Also of importance is promoting the recognition of Cancer Registrars/Data Managers throughout the State.
-The primary responsibility of a cancer registrar is to assure that complete and accurate data are collected and maintained for all cancer patients diagnosed and/or treated within an institution or other deﬁned population such as the state of Louisiana.
+Louisiana Cancer Registrars Association (LCRA) was founded in October of 1977 to provide educational opportunities, workshops, seminars, and symposiums for registrars and their associates to improve the quality and uniformity of registries in Louisiana.
+Also of importance is promoting the recognition of Oncology Data Specialists/Cancer Registrars/Data Managers throughout the State.
+A Data Oncology Specialist’s primary responsibility is to ensure that complete and accurate data are collected and maintained for all cancer patients diagnosed and/or treated within an institution or other deﬁned population such as the state of Louisiana.

 Reasons to keep this data in a cancer registry: